janaom/gcp-de-project-connect-four-with-python-dataflow/README.md

 ![image](https://github.com/janaom/gcp-de-project-connect-four-with-python-dataflow/assets/83917694/cc1d06e0-794c-4604-97db-39734f08073b)

-Then, let's calculate the number of games won, and games  lost for each player.
+Then, let's calculate the number of games `won`, and games `lost` for each player.

 ```SQL
 WITH all_players AS (